ethras/flow-maestro/README.md

 git push origin vX.Y.Z
 ```

-4. GitHub Actions workflow "Release templates" will run and publish a Release with the asset `flow-maestro-templates.zip` (contains `commands/`, `protocols/`, `templates/`).
+4. GitHub Actions workflow "Release templates" will run and publish a Release with the asset `flow-maestro-templates.zip` (contains `commands/` and `templates/`).
 5. Verify the release and asset (automation also runs an `uvx` smoke test and appends details to `RELEASE_LOG.md`):

 ```bash